 I was a dreamer.
 I couldn’t help it.

-My school days may have been over, but my dreams weren’t and perhaps ironically, my most constant dream was to become a writer.
+My school days may have been over, but my dreams weren’t and, perhaps ironically, my most constant dream was to become a writer.
 Don’t ask me why.
 I don’t know.
 But then who knows why they are driven to do what they are passionate about?
+It’s a calling.

-Indeed, I always had a passion for writing and deep inside I wanted to learn how to do it better.
-But I simply could not learn in school, the classes were not engaging enough for me.
+Indeed, I always had a passion for writing and deep inside I wanted to learn how to write better.
+But I simply could not learn in the standard school type system, the classes were not engaging enough for me.
+I got bored easy.
+That it later was discovered I have ADD surprised me not at all.

 For quite a while after being pulled out of school it was difficult for me to socialize.
 I was embarrassed, ashamed and overall, I felt worthless.
 It was a very difficult time and I spent most of that time alone in my room.

-In the confines of my four walls I spent my time writing short stories about all those daydreams I had and when I wasn’t writing I was reading fantastical stories by great authors, such as Stephen King and Anne Rice (seriously).
+In the confines of my four walls I spent my time writing short stories about all those daydreams I had and when I wasn’t writing I was reading fantastical stories by great authors, such as Stephen King and Anne Rice.
+I loved the scary stuff.

 I didn’t learn how to do those things on purpose, though.
 But fortunately by looking back on those years it is easy for me to see how I did it and continue to.